hannesm/platform-blog/Signing-the-opam-repository.md

 the list of developers which maintain this package.
 When publishing a new package, the developer includes a (signed by themself) `delegate` file where at least the developer is listed as maintainer.
-At any time, developers can decide to add and remove new maintainers by modifying the `delegate` file (TODO: should need quorum of |devs| / 2 + 1 (or at least have the possibility to specify a quorum in the delegate file)?)
+At any time, developers can decide to add and remove new maintainers by modifying the `delegate` file, optionally specifying a quorum of developers to do modifications in this file.

-#### Initial bootstrap

-We'll need to start somewhere, and the current repository isn't signed.
-An additional key, _initial-bootstrap_, will be used for guaranteeing integrity of existing, but yet unverified packages.

-This is a one-go key, signed by the root keys, and that will then be destroyed.
-It is allowed to sign for packages without delegation.
+### Repository signing

+This provides consistent, up-to-date snapshots of the repository, and protects against a whole different class of attacks than end-to-end signing (_e.g._ rollbacks, mix-and-match, freeze, etc.)

+This is done automatically by a snapshot bot (might run on the repository server), using the _snapshot key_, which is signed by some RM keys, hence the chain of trust:

+- repository maintainer keys &rarr;
+  snapshot key &rarr;
+  commit-hash

+Where "commit-hash" is the head of the repository's git repository (and thus a valid cryptographic hash of the full repository state, as well as its history)

+The snapshot bot is an online automated service which periodically updates its repository checkout, checks patches and linearity constraints, and signs the repository with a timestamp.
+The snapshot key has lower security than the RM keys, but also a lower potential: it can not be used to sign packages, and thus inserting malicious code or metadata is not possible.

 ### Trust chain and revocation

-In order to build the trust chain, the opam client downloads a `keys/root` key file initially and before every update operation.
-This file is signed by the root keys, and can be verified by the client using its built-in keys (or one of the ways mentioned above for unofficial repositories).
-It must be signed by a quorum of known root keys, and contains the comprehensive set of root, snapshot and initial bootstrap keys: any missing keys are implicitly revoked.
-The new set of root keys is stored by the opam client and used instead of the built-in ones on subsequent runs.
+Opam is distributed with some RM keys, and the opam client has a local repository (in some commit C).
+Local state, which include the view of valid RM keys, might be preserved in `.opam` somewhere.
+To update the repository, all commits between C and HEAD are fetched, the most recent is expected to be done by the snapshot bot.
+First, the validity of the snapshot key is verified by checking its signatures (which might involve reading and validating more repository manager keys).

-Repository maintainer and developer keys are stored in files `keys/dev/<id>` (where `<id>` might be a mail address, or the GitHub user account), self-signed, possibly also signed by root keys (required for repository managers), and signed by the snapshot bot.
+Keys are stored in files `keys/dev/<id>` (where `<id>` might be a mail address, or the GitHub user account), self-signed, also signed by RM keys, and signed by the snapshot bot.

-Revocation of repository manager and developer keys is done by replacing the specific key with `deleted` or a freshly generated public key.
-This key certainly needs to be signed by a quorum of repository managers (or the old key if still available, in the case of renewal).
+Revocation of keys is done by replacing the specific key with `deleted` or a freshly generated public key.
+This key certainly needs to be signed with a quorum of repository managers, or in the renewal case, with the old key.

+~~hannes fell asleep here

 ## File formats and hierarchy